here we are at the start of week seven in what was estimated to be a 4-6 week wait.

 last month, my favorite children's author came to town! that's right folks, MO WILLEMS was pretty much in my backyard.

-lovely event. however, with some creative tag-teaming with one of my co-workers, i was able to secure an early number for the signing (they were giving out numbers deli-style) and pass my books off to my co-worker so she could get them signed for me along with the books for her kiddos.
+unfortunately, i wasn't able to get to the book signing because i was busy prepping for this lovely event. however, with some creative tag-teaming with one of my co-workers, i was able to secure an early number for the signing (they were giving out numbers deli-style) and pass my books off to my co-worker so she could get them signed for me along with the books for her kiddos.

 i have quite a few of mr. willems' books, but the event only wanted new books to be signed, so i picked up these three beauties while getting my number: